 |Canon 5D Mark II (⇒ lft | rgt)||Full Frame||21.0||5616||3744||1080/30p||23.7||11.9||1815||79|

 |Canon 40D (⇒ lft | rgt)||APS-C||10.1||3888||2592||no||22.1||11.3||703||64|

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras cannot only take still pictures, but also record videos.
 The 7D indeed provides for movie recording, while the 50D does not.
 The highest resolution format that the 7D can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 50D and the 7D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The following table reports on some other key feature differences and similarities of the Canon 50D, the Canon 7D, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 50D (⇒ rgt)||optical||YES||3.0||920||fixed||no||8000||6.3||13||no|

 |Canon 1D Mark IV (⇒ lft | rgt)||optical||YES||3.0||920||fixed||no||8000||10.0||no||no|

 |Canon 5D Mark II (⇒ lft | rgt)||optical||YES||3.0||920||fixed||no||8000||3.9||no||no|

 |Canon 30D (⇒ lft | rgt)||optical||YES||2.5||230||fixed||no||8000||5.0||13||no|